Last updated: March 28, 2022

 In this article:

 Once you’ve completed your landing formalities at the airport, you are ready to get started on your exciting journey as an international student in Canada.
-The first item on your agenda will be getting settled into your new accommodation or temporary quarantine location.
+The first item on your agenda will be getting settled into your new accommodation.
 You can use ride-sharing services like Uber or Lyft or ask a friend or relative to pick you up at the airport and take you to your accommodation.

 As an international student, you will need to secure accommodation (at least on a temporary basis) prior to your arrival in Canada.
 You can choose to live either on- or off-campus, depending on your budget and requirements.
 If you haven’t been able to secure accommodation on-campus, there are plenty of other housing options available for international students.